Leadership & Faculty

 Advisory Board

-The Advisory Board provides the Program Director and Associate Directors with senior, interdisciplinary guidance in setting overall program policy and strategic directions.
+The Advisory Board provides the Program Director and Associate Directors with experienced, interdisciplinary guidance in setting overall program policy and strategic directions.
 Advisory Board members advocate for the program within the University, interview and help select program fellows, receive and respond to formal evaluation information on each fellow and for the program as a whole, and provide career mentoring and often project advising for fellows.
 Board members that are heads of primary care units in the School of Medicine help bring department resources to support fellows’ positions.

 Focus Areas Lead Faculty